dschmenk/sxToys/wx/sxfocus/README.md

 ![sxFocus Menu](https://github.com/dschmenk/sxToys/blob/master/images/sxfocus-menu.png)

-Instead of selecting 'Focus/Auto Levels' from the menu, you can simply press the 'A' key.
+Instead of selecting 'View/Auto Levels' from the menu, you can simply press the 'A' key.
 Except for challenging objects to focus on, using the 'Auto Levels' is probably the best option.
-The default exposure is a quick 100 ms, so increasing the exposure duration ('.' key) can help with a dim filled field of stars.
+The default exposure is a quick 10 ms, so increasing the exposure duration (up-arrow key) can help with a dim filled field of stars.

 sxFocus uses the on-chip binning and sub-windowing capabilities of the Starlight Xpress cameras to keep the frame rate as high as possible for fast feedback on focus adjustments.
-'Zoom In' ('=' key) and 'Zoom Out' ('-' key).
+'Zoom In' (right-arrow key) and 'Zoom Out' (left-arrow key).
 When zooming out to the binning modes, 'X2' and 'X4', the camera sensitivity will increase as well as the frame rate.
 Very useful for finding gross focus in a hurry.
 Zoom in to see the changes of fine focus, adjusting the brightness, contrast and exposure as necessary:

 ![sxFocus 4X](https://github.com/dschmenk/sxToys/blob/master/images/sxfocus-4x.png)